 Frango ao molho pardo

-Frango ao molho pardo, which means chicken in brown sauce, is one of the most famous foods of Minas Gerais gastronomy, a dish of Portuguese cuisine brought to Brazil (in Portugal it is called Galinha à Cabidela).
+Frango ao molho pardo, which means chicken in brown sauce, is one of the most famous foods of Minas Gerais gastronomy, a famous Portuguese dish taken to Brazil and adapted by the colonizers (in Portugal it is called Galinha à Cabidela).
 In the delicacy, the chicken is sautéed and then covered with a brown sauce, made with chicken blood (nowadays, some people use red wine), vinegar, tomatoes and peppers.

 Virado à Paulista